patdmob/imbalanced-classification/Imbalanced_Classification_with_mlr.md

 #### Considerations

 **Concern:** Employee attrition is a imbalanced classification problem, meaning that the group of interest is relatively rare.
 This can cause models to overclassify the majority group in an effort to get better accuracy.
-After all, if predict every employee will stay, we can get an accuracy of 93%, but this is not a useful model.
-**Solution:** There are two general methods to overcome this issue: sampling techniques and skew-insensitive classifiers.
+After all, if predict every employee will stay, we can get an accuracy of 93%, but this is not a useful model. <br> **Solution:** There are two general methods to overcome this issue: sampling techniques and skew-insensitive classifiers.
 Synthetic Minority Oversampling TEchnique (SMOTE) is a sampling technique well suited for employee attrition.
 We'll use this method to create a balanced model for predicting employee attrition.

 Model Development
 -----------------